Learning Outcomes Assessment

 Completing DBA Program students will be able to:

-• Create and present advanced forms of oral and written communications, including teaching and student advising (DBA PLO6).
+• Create and present advanced forms of oral and written communications (DBA PLO6).